Dito-gee/Quiz/README.md

 o After completion of quiz the user receives their result with a message about their performance.

 #### •	Visual Feedback on Answer Selection:
-When an answer is selected, there is an immediately change to the 	background colour of the selected button from either green or red.
+When an answer is selected, there is an immediate change to the 	background colour of the selected button from either green or red.
 Green 	if it is correct.
 Red if it is wrong and the correct answer is  highlighted in 	green.
 The correct answer is also highlighted in green if no answer is given 	and the question has timed out.

 #### •	Time Constraint (The Timer):
 This adds a classic gamification element that creates challenge and excitement.
 Once the timer ends the question automatically moves to the next, while giving a wrong answer result.
 The timer then restarts and repeats the same process if no answer is selected